 - The zodiac signs are a celestial system and exist only in the heavens.

-- The houses are a terrestrial system relating to components of our life on Earth.
+- The houses are a terrestrial system relating to different aspects of our life on Earth.

 The celestial and terrestrial worlds are fundamentally different and cannot be interchanged.